-The following description of the Xerox Corporation Savings Plan (the Plan) provides only general information.
+The following description of the Plan provides only general information.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act (ERISA) of 1974.
 Participants should refer to the summary plan description and the plan document for a more complete description of the Plan's provisions.